fkretlow/libdsa/doc/vector.md

 [`vector.h`](./../src/vector.h), [`vector.c`](./../src/vector.c)

+The term vector is borrowed from the STL.
+It’s a dynamic array that expands and contracts automatically if needed when elements are added or removed.

 - Fast adding of elements at the end in O(1).
 - Fast random access in O(1).

-The term vector is borrowed from the STL.
-It’s a dynamic array that expands and contracts dynamically if necessary when elements are added or removed.

 ```C
 // Initialize with the element size and an optional callback for element destruction.